Adam BuickBorn: 1978

 Landscapes have inspired artists for generations but for me a landscape has to be felt.
 To depict it is always going to fall short.
 I was inspired by archaeological theories that the Menhirs of prehistory are a veneration of the landscapes that surrounds them.
 With my site-specific work I too am venerating the landscape.
 By placing a Jar at a particular location within the landscape I hope that it will make us look beyond the object to its surroundings.

-My work is also about change, about natural cycles and the transience of human endeavor.
+My work is also about change, about natural cycles and the transience of human endeavour.
 Paths are a motif I use to represent my actual and metaphoric journeys through a place.
 To understand a landscape is to move through it, to give it context.
 Paths are like common routes of experience, guiding us through the landscape.
 They are connections through time, to others and to the land.
-Ultimately my work is about being present within a landscape."
-Adam Buick.
+Ultimately my work is about being present within a landscape." - Adam Buick.

 In January 2017, Adam received a Creative Wales Award from the Arts Council of Wales; allowing him to undertake creative experimentation and research to inform his future practice.